fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 ## Monday

-Following a quick stop to pick up our hire car, we set off for Connel, near Oban.
+Following a quick stop to collect our hire car, we set off for Connel, near Oban.

 The weather was decent, and there were early signs that Rudy would be a happy traveller.
 We needed only one brief stop during the 2 hour drive; at lovely Luss for a short walk to allow Rudy some shits and giggles (mainly shits).